0xpapercut/wypst/README.md

 There's still no conclusive roadmap for native HTML export in Typst, and because this project gained some traction, I'll make a commitment to complete all unimplemented functionality, fix issues, and add whatever is needed to achieve equivalency of `obsidian-wypst` to `obsidian-typst`.

-To do so, from June 6th on, I'll be working solely on this, during a whole week.

 ## Usage
 You can load this library either by using a script tag, or installing it with npm.